About the Division

 Azusa Pacific University offers programs approved by California’s Commission on Teacher Credentialing (CTC) which authorize service for elementary and secondary classrooms.
-Additionally, all of the programs offered in the Department of Teacher Education are accredited by the National Council for the Accreditation of Teacher Education (NCATE).
-As one of largest credential-granting private institutions in California, APU produces credentialed teachers who are professionally prepared to provide quality educational programs that effectively meet the needs of the children and youth in public and private schools, and who are heavily recruited by school districts throughout California and other states.
+Additionally, all of the programs offered in the Division of Teacher Education are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+As one of largest credential-granting institutions in California, APU produces credentialed teachers who are professionally prepared to provide quality educational programs that effectively meet the needs of the children and youth in public and private schools, and who are heavily recruited by school districts throughout California and other states.

 - Competent—able to effectively educate and lead in the cultural, socioeconomic, and linguistic diversity of today’s educational environment

 - Compassionate—committed to the care and enhancement of the individuals they teach and lead

 - People of character—able to contribute to the moral and ethical development of the students and families whom they serve